Australian governance

 Notes on the Australian public sphere, governance, and civil service.
 Things I did not know before working for them and think that others might benefit from knowing.

-The Australian public service is subject, since 1987, to a perpetual ratcheting budget gut regime called the Efficiency dividend, which is an attempt to address bureaucratic inefficiency.
+The Australian public service has been subject, since 1987, to a perpetually ratcheting budget cut regime called the Efficiency dividend, which is an attempt to address bureaucratic inefficiency.

 Incentives to reduce expenses don’t sound like a bad idea.
 There are many critiques of the details of this particular one: